madprops/airc/README.md

 ---

+## Admins <a name="admins>

+Admins can perform any action on the bot.

+They are responsible for configuring the bot and assigning permissions.

+Admins are manually added to the `admins` config.

+This config can't be modified through commands.

+And it won't get resetted when using `!reset`.

+Make sure to add your own nickaname(s) to this list.

+---

 ## Credentials <a name="credentials"></a>

 The program reads the openai api key from the shell environment, it's not added to the code or config.